Melville, Montana: History

 Located 20 miles north of Big Timber, Melville was established in 1877 as a village named after Rear Admiral George Melville, the Arctic explorer.
 A post office first went into operation in Melville in 1883, and the first Lutheran congregation in Montana was established there in 1885.
 Until a church was built in 1914, all services were held in the schoolhouse.
 Melville is a ranching community, originally settled by Norwegians.
 It became a regional meeting place for Saturday night dances, horse races, and gambling.
-This resulted in the town quickly gaining a reputation for being particularly rough and tumble.

 At its height, Melville had a flourmill, a cheese factory, a hotel, at least four saloons, two stores and a drug store.
 The railroad in Big Timber made such luxuries as dried fruits and green coffee available.

-Melville is situated along the Sweetgrass River.
-The town provides supplies for the sheep camps in the Crazy Mountains and is the headquarters of the Cremer Stock Ranch, which is renowned for providing stock for western rodeos.
+Melville is situated along the Sweet Grass Creek.
+The town provides supplies for the sheep camps in the Crazy Mountains and is the headquarters of the Cremer Stock Ranch.